Systems Thinking Atelier,

 No copy rights.

-By clicking on hotspots on the image all tools become available, or use full explanation and hyperlinks below.
+By clicking on hotspots on the image all Systems Thinking tools become available, or use full explanation and hyperlinks below.

 My name is Robert Pastoor.
 I am an educational psychologist.